BoschSmartHome/bosch-shc-api-docs/README.md

 ## Terms and Conditions
 Robert Bosch Smart Home GmbH, Schockenriedstr.
-17, 70565 Stuttgart, Germany (“HOME”) offers a description of a local Bosch Smart Home REST API, that allows **private, non-profit** developers to locally control their Bosch Smart Home Devices.
+17, 70565 Stuttgart, Germany (“Bosch Smart Home”) provides a description of the local Bosch Smart Home Controller REST API, that allows **private, non-profit** developers to locally control their Bosch Smart Home Devices.

 ### Definitions
-"API" refers to the interface functionality offered by HOME allowing private, non-profit developers to access Bosch Smart Home Data.
+"API" refers to the interface functionality provided by Bosch Smart Home allowing private, non-profit developers to access Bosch Smart Home Data.

 "Client" refers to software created by developers using the API.
 Clients can be, for example (but are not limited to), mobile apps or web services.

-"Bosch Smart Home Data" refers to data made available by utilization the API of a specific, local and personally owned Smart Home Controller ("SHC").
+"Data" refers to data made available by accessing the API of a specific, local and personally owned Smart Home Controller ("SHC").

 "Documentation" refers to the provided API description and usage examples.